-The RLC had no outstanding balance as of March 31, 2019 and December 31, 2018.
+The RLC had no outstanding balance as of June 30, 2019 and December 31, 2018.
 At the Company's option, the interest rate on this line of credit can float at 1.50% over a selected LIBOR rate or can be fixed at 1.50% above LIBOR for a fixed rate term.
 During the term of this RLC (which matures in September 2019), we can borrow at any time and partially or wholly repay any outstanding borrowings and then re-borrow, as necessary.
-We anticipate renewing the RLC in September 2019 at similar terms as the expiring terms.
+We are in process of renewing the RLC by September 2019 at similar terms as the expiring terms.